vanitha128/testautomation/README.md

 These users and pages are hard coded in the scripts.

 # How to run
-To run the tests, goto testng.xml in src/test/resources, right click run as testng suite.
+Prerequisite: Install testng, maven, java, chrome driver To run the tests, goto testng.xml in src/test/resources, right click, run as testng suite.

 # Test cases included:
 1. Add restrictions on a user.